 For experienced runners, there may, inevitably, come a time when you feel like your running progress has plateaued, and you're not sure what to do to overcome it without a running programme or running training plan.
-It's in situations like these that a good running training plan can be the life saver that you need to kick start your performance.
+It's in situations like these that a good running training plan can be the lifesaver you need to kick start your performance.
 As with many things in life, adding structure and milestones to the journey you need to take to achieve your goal is the best way to get there – and running is no different.

-While everyone’s running goals are bound to vary based on their own running abilities, there are a few common goals that most runners will strive to achieve at some point in their running careers, and often these revolve around a race-length distance such as five kilometres.
-So, if you're looking to take the next step with your running and achieve a new distance for the first time – or if you're looking to improve your time and performance for a distance you can already run – check out our tailor-made running guides and running training plans, below:
+While everyone’s running goals are bound to vary based on their own unique situation, there are a few common goals that most runners will strive to achieve at some point in their running careers, and often these revolve around distance and time.
+So, if you're looking to take the next step with your running and achieve a new distance for the first time – or if you're looking to improve your time and performance for a distance you can already run – check out our tailor-made running guides and running training plans.

 Whether you're an experienced runner or just getting started, we have a whole host of online resources that could help you to improve performance and achieve your next goal including training plans and running programmes.
-From nutritional advice, tips to get motivated (and stay that way!), our training running plans will help you achieve your goals.
+From nutritional advice to running programmes and tips to get motivated (and stay that way!), our training running plans will help you achieve your goals.
 However, as always, if you are starting a new exercise regime and you have a pre-existing medical condition that could be aggravated by running please speak to a health professional before you begin.

 Run for Charity